codeoverflow-org/nodecg-io-docs/docs/samples/streamelements.md

     After entering it, click save.

-3. Set the created StreamElements service instance to the service dependency of the streamelements-events bundle.
+3. Set the sample's (`streamelements-events`) dependency to be the newly created service instance (of type `streamelements`).

-    Select the streamelements-events bundle and the StreamElements service in the left bottom menu.
-Then select the service instance that should be used by the streamelements-events bundle (in this case the name of the previously created streamelements-events instance).

-4. Check the nodecg logs
+4. Check the NodeCG logs:

     You should see an error or a success message and a log message for each event of your channel like subs, follows, cheers, raids and so on.